-You can start out your day with blue skies and it can end with the bura wind blowing a gale and find yourself soaking wet from the rain.
-Equally a day on the Velebit mountain can warm up quickly and you’ll be hot and thirsty so visit Paklenica well prepared and stay safe with these tips;
+You can start your day with blue skies, and it can end with the bura wind blowing a gale, and you find yourself soaking wet from the rain.
+Equally, a day on the Velebit mountain can warm up quickly, and you’ll be hot and thirsty, so visit Paklenica well prepared and stay safe with these tips;

 - Hike or climb in pairs or small groups

 - Bring a jacket on cooler days, as it can get very chilly in a matter of hours

 - Pack plenty of fresh water (try one of these collapsible water bottles!)

 If you become lost or in any danger, help is on hand by phoning 112, where the Mountain Rescue Service can be reached.

 Once you’ve ended your magical day in the national park, head to Dinko’s cafe, which is just outside the entrance to the park.
 Owned by a local named Dinko (see what he did there), this cafe has been serving tired and hungry hikers and climbers for over 40 years.